thejasonlee/twitter_clone/README.md

 Gritter, a Grep-Team Twitter clone.

 #Team members' names
-Jason Weidner, Aaron Shyuu, Michael Shippee, Fancis Kim
+Jason Weidner, Aaron Shyuu, Michael Shippee, Francis Kim

 #Vision statement
 We all have a voice in the public square.